Long Island Students to Receive Scholarships Valued at $223,000

-The School - Business Partnerships of Long Island (SBPLI), sponsor of the Long Island Regional FIRST Robotics Competition is proud to announce that four Long Island high school students from the 2004 LI-FIRST Robotics competition have been awarded scholarships from accredited institutions in the field of technology.
+The School - Business Partnerships of Long Island (SBPLI), sponsor of the Long Island Regional FIRST Robotics Competition is proud to announce that six Long Island high school students from the 2007-2008 LI-First Robotics competition have been awarded scholarships, valued at $223,000, from accredited institutions in the field of technology.

-This season, participating FIRST students were eligible to apply for over $3.8 million in scholarships from leading universities, colleges and companies.
-Between the 2002 and 2003 competitions, Long Island students walked away with over $400,000 combined in college scholarships.
+This season, participating FIRST students were eligible to apply for over $9 million in scholarships from leading universities, colleges and companies.
+Since the 2002 competition, Long Island students walked away with several million dollars, combined, in college scholarships.
 With additional scholarships yet to be announced, the amount of scholarships awarded to Long Island students is likely to grow.
-As a source of scholarships, the program surpasses Intel's International Science and Engineering Fair.
+As a source of scholarships, the program surpasses Intel’s International Science and Engineering Fair.